ExampleWasTaken/simu-drive/docs/core-simulation/home.md

 ---

-The structure documentation is contained in the `structure` directory.
+The core simulation documentation is contained in the `core-simulation` directory.
 Each component has its own file.
 You can navigate the documentation either by directly selecting the component you're interested in, or by clicking through (Tip: Start here ;)).

 ---

 ## Terminology
-Throughout this documentation there are a few terms that should be understood:
+Throughout this documentation there are a few terms use that you should be familiar with:

 | Term             | Meaning                                                                                             |
 |------------------|-----------------------------------------------------------------------------------------------------|